jaffamonkey/current-blog/content/resume/cv.md

 ## Engine | Transformation
 ( _Jun_ _2019 to_ _Oct_ _2019_ )

-### Role: Lead Software Development Engineer in Test
+### Role: Lead SDET
 #### Project: A feature-rich training and career development web app for civil service recruitment.
 I was brought on at early stage to ensure a quality-driven August Beta release.

 #### Activities
-* Developing acceptance UI/API test framework with ruby-on-rails and CucumberJS.
+* Developing acceptance CucumberJS UI/API test framework within  Ruby-on-rails app.
 * Mentoring a small team of internal testers.
 * Educating team on how to bring in quality to general way-of-working.
 * Building frameworks for Load, Security and Accessibility testing.